 The really important thing is we will be here for those who need us in whatever way we can be.
 If that means we can only run another Virtual Summer, we will run another Virtual Summer.
 If you have any further ideas and suggestions of anything else we could do to support young people in 2021, please let us know.

 We have committed to use some of our reserves to deliver a full programme, if possible, in 2021.
-If we have to run socially distanced trips – on boats or residentials – there is little cost difference between if we run at full or half capacity, because of the logistics and infrastructure required to put a trip on.
+If we have to run socially distanced trips – on boats or outdoor activity – there is little cost difference between if we run at full or half capacity, because of the logistics and infrastructure required to put a trip on.

 For that reason, the team is speaking to funders about supporting us to the same level, even if social distancing means we cannot have as many young people on trips.
 Whatever happens, we need to keep the fundraising wheel spinning to make sure the Trust is here in the long-term.